Advanced Healthcare Directives in PA

 Work with your custody lawyer on a visitation schedule.
 Be specific.

-The custody schedule should spell out the days, times, and locations of when and where the children will transfer from the custody of one parent to the other.
+The custody schedule should spell out the days, times, and locations of when and where the children will transfer from one parent's custody to the other.
 In addition to the routine custody transfers, language should cover major holidays, birthdays, anniversaries, and coordinating vacation travel with the child custody schedule.

 Specific doesn't have to mean rigid.